hiiamboris/red-wiki/Reference-Call.md

 #### **/wait**

 Cause CALL to wait for child process is completed.
-Return -1 if there is an execution error or 0.
-This value is not a process return code like in REBOL (this may change in the future).
+Return -1 if there is an execution error or child process error code.

 	red>> call "cp source.r dest.r"
 	== 7227					; PID